clvv/fasd/README.md

 accessed files.
 Fasd can use them as additional backends if the data can be converted into fasd's native format.
 As of now, fasd supports Gtk's `recently-used.xbel` and Vim's `viminfo` backends.
 You can define your own backend by declaring a function by that name in your `.fasdrc`.
-You set defualt backend with `_FASD_BACKENDS` variable in our `.fasdrc`.
+You set default backend with `_FASD_BACKENDS` variable in our `.fasdrc`.

 Fasd can mimic [v](http://github.com/rupa/v)'s behavior by this alias: